-IN THE HEAD.-Violent headach with throbbing and giddiness-tinnitus-sense of weight and fullness stupor-a great propensity to sleep.
-In many obscure and insidious cases, a constant feeling of giddiness is the only remarkable symptom.

-- In the Eye.-Impatience of light-unusual contraction or dilatation of the pupil-double vision-squinting-blindness-distortion of the eyes outwards-paralysis of the muscles of the eyelids, producing, according to the muscle that is affected, either the shut eye, or the gaping eye-transient attacks of blindness or double vision-objects seen that do not exist-a long-sighted person suddenly recovering ordinary vision. - IN THE EAR.-Transient attacks of deafness-great noise in the ears-unusual acuteness of hearing. - In the Speech.-Indistinct or difficult articulation-unusual quickness of speech, or unusual slowness. - In the Pulse.-Slowness and remarkable variations in frequency. - IN THE MIND.-High delirium-transient fits of incoherence-peculiar confusion of thought, and forgetfulness on particular topics. - IN THE MUSCLES.-Paralytic and convulsive affections -sometimes confined to one limb, or even part of a limb; and a state of rigid contraction of particular limbs. - In the Urine.-There frequently occurs a remarkable diminution of the secretion-sometimes nearly amounting to complete suppression; and connected with this diminution there is often a frequent desire to pass urine, occasioned probably by the increased acrimony, as the quantity diminishes.
+- stupor-a great propensity to sleep.
+In many obscure and insidious cases, a constant feeling of giddiness is the only remarkable symptom. - In the Eye.-Impatience of light-unusual contraction or dilatation of the pupil-double vision-squinting-blindness-distortion of the eyes outwards-paralysis of the muscles of the eyelids, producing, according to the muscle that is affected, either the shut eye, or the gaping eye-transient attacks of blindness or double vision-objects seen that do not exist-a long-sighted person suddenly recovering ordinary vision. - In the Ear.-Transient attacks of deafness-great noise in the ears-unusual acuteness of hearing. - In the Speech.-Indistinct or difficult articulation-unusual quickness of speech, or unusual slowness. - IN THE PUSLE.-Slowness and remarkable variations in frequency. - IN THE MIND.-High delirium-transient fits of incoherence-peculiar confusion of thought, and forgetfulness on particular topics. - IN THE MUSCLES.-Paralytic and convulsive affections-sometimes confined to one limb, or even part of a limb; and a state of rigid contraction of particular limbs. - IN THE ORGANS OF TOUCH.-Diminution or loss of sensation in a limb, or often in a very small part of a limb,-and various morbid conditions of sensation.

+IN THE URINE.-There frequently occurs a remarkable diminution of the secretion-sometimes nearly amounting to complete suppression; and connected with this diminution there is often a frequent desire to pass urine, occasioned probably by the increased acrimony, as the quantity diminishes.

-In this important diagnosis, however, minute attention to the correspondence of the symptoms is of more importstupor - a great properties to sleep.
-In many tance than any particular symptom; thus, the peculiar oppression which accompanies a high degree of fever is familiar to every one, and is not reckoned an unfavourable symptom; the same degree of oppression occurring without fever, or with very slight fever, would indicate a head affection of the most dangerous character.
+In this important diagnosis, however, minute attention to the correspondence of the symptoms is of more importance than any particular symptom; thus, the peculiar oppression which accompanies a high decree of fever is familiar to every one, and is not reckoned an unfavourable symptom; the same degree of oppression occurring without fever, or with very slight fever, would indicate a head affection of the most dangerous character.
 In the same manner, a degree of headach and of delirium, which, accompanying a high degree of fever, would be considered as symptomatic, accompanying slight fever, would indicate a dangerous affection of the brain.

 In the preceding outline, the symptoms have been described from the cases of most frequent occurrence.
-Numerous varieties are met with, which it is impossible to include under any general description; one of the most remarkable modifications is that which comes on with a sudden attack of palsy, so as to be considered as an apoplectic rather than an inflammatory affection.
-It is generally connected with inflammation of a portion of the cerebral substance, but may also occur in connection with inflammation of the membranes.
-This form of the disease may also take place in a more chronic manner, in which it goes on for months.
-In such cases, it is generally distinguished by headach, often confined to one side of the head-loss of memory-affections of various organs, as the eye, the ear, or the tongue-convulsive affections-palsy of one limb, or one side of the body, and at last ends by coma and death.
-In such cases ramollissement of a part of the brain is generally met with, but sometimes the part is found of a dark red colour, and rather firmer than the surrounding parts.
+We meet with numerous varieties which it is impossible to include under any general description.
+One of the most remarkable modifications is that which comes on with a sudden attack of palsy, so as to be considered as an apoplectic rather than an inflammatory affection: it is generally connected with inflammation of a portion of the cerebral substance, but may also occur in connexion with inflammation of the membranes. form of the disease may also take place in a more chronic manner, in which it goes on for months.
+In such cases, it is generally distinguished by headach, often confined to one side of the head-loss of memory-affections of various organs, as the eye, the ear, or the tongue-convulsive affections-palsy of one limb, or one side of the body and at last ends by coma and In such case ramollissement of a part of the death.

+brain is generally met with, but sometimes the part is found of a dark red colour, and rather firmer than the surrounding parts.